 So, what you can do to prepare for an empty nest before it happens?

 - Plan early.
-Don’t wait until they’re seniors in high school to start preparing.
+Don’t wait until your children are seniors in high school to start preparing.
 Time goes by much quicker than you think.
 One day you’ll wake up, and they’ll be packing to move out.

 - Accept it.
 It’s going to happen sooner or later.
 Whether your child moves out at 18 or 28 will depend on their goals and their plans, but it will happen.
 Don’t assume that your child will be with you past the age of 18.
 You may want them to go to a local college, but they may decide the one in another state is better.
 Have a discussion with your spouse about their goals once you have an empty nest.